-It is against Air Station Regulations to park in the fire lane or on a sidewalk and at no time should a vehicle be left with the engine running.
+It is against Air Station Regulations to park in the fire lane or on a sidewalk.
+No vehicle should be left with the engine running at any time.
 ASO 5560.7B prohibits children age 10 and under from being left unattended in a vehicle and under 12 years if younger children are in the vehicle.
 PMO will be notified if observed.